canunot/Python-Apache-Log-Reader/README.md

-# Python Apache Log Reader & D3js Visualization of Apache Logs.
+# Python Apache Log Reader & D3js Visualization of Logs.

 ##Task One
 1. list of unique IP addresses as a flat text file